venuv/LangSynth/README.md

 ## Architecture
 ![Synth Workflow](ls_arch.jpeg)
 The core capability is as follows:
 - pop.py allows you to create a population of synthetic persona.
-For now the prompts are specific to Zevo.
-The persona are stored in a Chroma database called '.zevo' (which is hardwired in the code at the moment. ). currently there is a .zevo checked-in with about 100 persona ('cp -R dotzevo .zevo')
+The persona are stored in a Chroma database whose name is configurable in .langsynth
 - chroma_report.py reads the zevo chroma DB, makes some correcitons to the 'liberties' that GPT took in naming regions and such.
 It then publishes the corrected database entries to a 'population.xls' file for the dashboard to access
 - dashboard.py. this generates a synthetic person dashboard. this dashboard provides functionality to explore the synth population, select persona of interest and interview them. you can load a survey into the dashboard (one is provided as an example). synth interviews are conducted one synth at a time
 - .langsynth is the config file to configure Chroma database name (db_dir), the persona prompt (persona_prompt), the product story you want to interview them on (product_prompt) and the excel file interface between the database and the dashboard